vkbo/novelWriter/docs/source/usage_breakdown.rst

 formatted text, or with the raw text as typed into the novel documents.
 See :ref:`a_export_options` for more details.

-A number of filter options can be applied to the Build tool, allowing you to export a draft manuscript, a reference document of notes, an outline based on chapter and scene titles with a synopsis each, and so on.
+A number of filter options can be applied to the :guilabel:`Build Novel Project` tool, allowing you to export a draft manuscript, a reference document of notes, an outline based on chapter and scene titles with a synopsis each, and so on.
 See :ref:`a_export` for more details on export features and formats.

 .. _a_breakdown_storage: